SBNodeMaterial#

 setColorScheme(self: samson.SBNodeMaterial, colorScheme: samson.SBNodeColorScheme) bool#

-Sets the color scheme.
-The color scheme is cloned internally, since the material owns the color scheme.
+The color scheme is cloned internally because the material owns its color scheme.

 Parameters: